To spread peace, unity, security personnel, civilians ‘run’ marathon in Tripura

 Interestingly, the five-km-long marathon, titled, Run for Unity, was hosted by the Assam Rifles in Agartala, the capital city of Tripura, on Sunday.
 Hundreds of students and civilians along with security personnel took part in the event, stated reports.

-"Agartala: Hundreds of students, civilians and security personnels participated in 'Run for Unity', 5 kilometer long marathon, organised by Assam Rifles to spread awareness about peace and unity in the state (08.04.18)," tweeted ANI.
+"Agartala: Hundreds of students, civilians and security personnel participated in 'Run for Unity', 5 kilometer long marathon, organised by Assam Rifles to spread awareness about peace and unity in the state (08.04.18)," tweeted ANI.

 Agartala: Hundreds of students, civilians and security personnels participated in 'Run for Unity', 5 kilometer long marathon, organised by Assam Rifles to spread awareness about peace and unity in the state (08.04.18) pic.twitter.com/ms5OzGES3P— ANI (@ANI) April 9, 2018

 Recently, the Bharatiya Janata Party (BJP) won the Tripura Assembly elections 2018 by defeating the Left regime which was in power in the state for the last 25 years.
-It was a massive victory for the BJP which won 36 seats in the 60-member state legislative Assembly.
+It was a massive victory for the BJP which won 36 seats in the 60-member state Legislative Assembly.

 Incidentally, post the election results, Tripura saw violent incidents as cadres of the BJP allegedly toppled two of Vladimir Lenin's statues in the state.
-The incidents triggered massive protests and backlash against the BJP for trying to destroy the symbols of old regime headed by the Communist Party of India (Marxist) (CPI-M).
+The incidents triggered massive protests and backlash against the BJP for trying to destroy the symbols of the old regime headed by the Communist Party of India (Marxist) (CPI-M).

 "Things are normal now.
 We want development, peace and unity in the state.
 Hopefully, the BJP government will work towards giving jobs to the youths and start developmental projects as promised by the party during the elections," said a student who took part in the marathon.